 Equipment you may need

-- In a large bowl, cream together butter and sugar for about 3 minutes.
+- In a large bowl, cream together butter and powdered sugar until smooth.1½ cup salted butter, 1 ½ cup powdered sugar

-- In a separate bowl, combine flour and dried cranberries and mix well.
+- In a separate bowl, combine flour and dried cranberries and mix well.1 cup sweetened dried cranberries, 3 cups all-purpose flour

 - Add flour mixture to butter mixture and mix with a hand mixer or paddle attachment of a stand mixer until dough begins to come together.